Stevnbak/StevEngine/ReadMe.md

 The data manager handles saving player data to a local folder on the user's machine, which will persist across game restarts.

-This is also the system that is used for saving engine settings across restarts, and for logging to a file.
+This is also the system that is used for for logging to a file.
 It is therefore not recommended to disable this.

 Can be disabled by setting the cmake build option "USE_PLAYER_DATA" to OFF".

+## **Settings Manager**

+The settings manager handles saving player settings to a local file on the user's machine, which will persist across game restarts.

+Can be disabled by setting the cmake build option "USE_SETTINGS" to OFF".

 ## **OpenGL Renderer**